SootyEngine/docs/docs/dialogue/dialogue_files.md

 ## Speakers
 Text with a `:` before it will have a speaker tag
 ```
-mary: What year is it?`
+mary: What year is it?
 ```

 When no name is given, it will use the last one:
 ```
-jane: As I was saying;
+jane: As I was saying...
 : These things happen for a reason.
 ```